Building of highways can create lakes: Union Minister Gadkari | Law-Order

 ''There is a water crisis in many places.
 There is no dearth of water but water management (is an issue).
 We can use our highways for building lakes,'' the Minister said.

-He said the building of highways requires soil, which can be obtained in a manner that new water bodies can be formed.
+He said building of highways require soil, which can be obtained in a manner that new water bodies can be formed.

-This will not only fulfil the road construction requirement but also provide new lakes in rural areas, which will eventually increase the groundwater table, Gadkari said.
+This will not only fulfill the road construction requirement but also provide new lakes in rural areas, which will eventually increase the groundwater table, Gadkari said.

 He cited an example where a university got 36 lakes and nearby villages 22 wells due to a project executed by the National Highways Authority of India (NHAI).
 Gadkari said such innovative measures will reduce project costs and help many others.